Stephen Colbert's Americone Dream: The Stephen Colbert Americone Dream Fund

 When Colbert first got the news of the ice cream being developed, he knew he wanted its proceeds to go to charity.
 In 2007, he set up The Stephen Colbert Americone Dream Fund, through which he donates a 100% of the profits.
 He partnered with the Coastal Community Foundation, which previously managed the Colbert Family Fund, "We had a family fund before that, but I said let's earmark all of my proceeds for that fund and rename it the AmeriCone Dream Fund and keep it that way."
 Colbert has said.
-The fund's first donation, went to the families of the firefighters who were killed on the Charleston Sofa Super Store fire.
+The fund's first donation, went to the families of the firefighters who were killed in the Charleston Sofa Super Store fire.
 When Colbert broke his wrist in 2007 he began selling $5 yellow, rubber “Wriststrong” bracelets, proceeds went to the Yellow Ribbon Fund, which assists injured service members.
 The show raised $171,000 in a few months.
 Proceeds from “AmeriCone Dream,” had brought the total to $350,000 for the organization.
 In 2008 and 2009, the fund raised $158,513 and $143,669 from sales, respectively.
 On September 13, 2010, the nonprofit organization VolunteerMatch challenged Colbert to an on-air "Ice Cream Taste-Off" between AmeriCone Dream and another Ben & Jerry's ice cream flavor, Berry Voluntary.

-In 2017, Colbert announced on the Late Show that he would pledge $1000 through his AmeriCone Dream Fund for every pubescent celebrity photo Instagrammed or Tweeted under #PuertoRicoRelief or #PuberMe hashtags.
+In 2017, Colbert announced on the Late Show that he would pledge $1000 through his Americone Dream Fund for every pubescent celebrity photo Instagrammed or Tweeted under #PuertoRicoRelief or #PuberMe hashtags.
 Every year, before the Christmas break, Colbert has a reunion with his show's staff, where he lets each person choose a charity to donate to, during rehearsal he reads out every charity, and the amount that its donated to each of them.
 He has described it as "his favorite night of the year".
 By 2014, the fund had raised more than $1 million for charitable purposes, and by 2022, the amount had grown to $4 million.

 Reception

 Since its release, Americone Dream usually features in the top 10 Ben and Jerry's flavors.
 In 2014, spokesman Sean Greenwood said, "It has been featured in an elite category—one of only three flavors that has been featured in Scoop Shops... quarts, pints, and mini cups, it has ascended breaking the crème-de-glace ceiling of top 10 flavors at Ben & Jerry’s."

-On September 22, 2013, AmeriCone Dream appeared in the Breaking Bad episode "Granite State".
-On July 22, 2014, Daniel Radcliffe announced AmeriCone Dream as his favorite post-coital food.
-On January 21, 2019, Colbert and his Late Show guest Rep. Alexandria Ocasio-Cortez ate AmeriCone Dream together after showing Ocasio-Cortez's Instagram post of her eating AmeriCone Dream ice cream at the end of a long and tiring day in Congress.
+On September 22, 2013, Americone Dream appeared in the Breaking Bad episode "Granite State".
+On July 22, 2014, Daniel Radcliffe announced Americone Dream as his favorite post-coital food.
+On January 21, 2019, Colbert and his Late Show guest Rep. Alexandria Ocasio-Cortez ate Americone Dream together after showing Ocasio-Cortez's Instagram post of her eating Americone Dream ice cream at the end of a long and tiring day in Congress.